lgp171188/launchpad/lib/lp/services/webapp/doc/test_adapter.rst

     Traceback (most recent call last):
     ...
     storm.database.InsufficientPrivilege:
-    permission denied for relation sourcepackagename
+    permission denied for ... sourcepackagename

 This is not reset at the end of the transaction: